 Enjoying the Fruits of Your Labors

-While you’re putting in all the work, be sure to enjoy the fruit of it, because if you don’t enjoy it there’s not much point in it.
+While you’re putting in all the work, be sure to enjoy the fruit of it, because if you do not enjoy it there is not much point to the exercise.
 Revel in the first harvest of spring.
 Spend time just watching your animals and enjoying their interactions.
 Sit quietly sometimes and watch the wildlife.
 Whatever your vision looks like, take time out from pursuing it to actually enjoy it.

-By now you’ve gotten off to an excellent start on your country living adventure.
-You’ve learned much, put in a lot of work, and are starting to reap the fruits of your labors.
+By now you have gotten off to an excellent start on your country living adventure.
+You have learned much, put in the work, and started to reap the fruits of your labors.